Google yourself

 Share

-We are living and working in a digital world where content is generated from a wide range of sources: from carefully crafted PR stories and professional business profiles to social media posts from friends, family and general acquaintances from all stages of your life.
+...from carefully crafted PR stories and professional business profiles to social media posts from friends, family and general acquaintances from all stages of your life.

 This wide and often disconnected audience of contacts may not ordinarily meet in the physical world, but the internet – and a quick Google search of your name – can bring all aspects of your life into one very public place.
-And your digital footprint isn’t easily erased, so once something is published it can be there for a very long time.
+And your digital footprint isn’t easily erased, so once something is published, it can be there for a very long time.

 It’s worth examining how closely your digital persona represents the real you, and thinking about how tightly do you - and can you - control the content that appears online about you?